baylonp/Tyre-Anomaly-Detection/README.md

 I will show you now the different results we had with the various dataset.
 - Dataset N.1 = Pictures dataset downloaded from internet
+- Dataset N.2 = Pictures dataset downloaded from internet **with contour on**
-- Dataset N.2 = Pictures Dataset downloaded from internet + added picture taken by us
+- Dataset N.3 = Pictures Dataset downloaded from internet + added picture taken by us
-- Dataset N.3 = Pictures Dataset downloaded from internet **with contour on** + added picture taken by us **with contour on**
+- Dataset N.4 = Pictures Dataset downloaded from internet **with contour on** + added picture taken by us **with contour on**

   ### Dataset N.1